Which PureVita Limited Ingredient Recipes Get

 As a group, the brand features an average protein content of 27% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.

-When you consider the protein-boosting effect of the potato protein, this looks like the profile of a kibble containing only a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, alfalfa meal and brewers yeast, this looks like the profile of a kibble containing a notable amount of meat.

 A Final Word